GhoshSrinjoy/Web_search_mcp/README.md

 }
 ```

-3. **Restart Claude Desktop** - You'll see the MCP tools available in the interface
+4. **Restart Claude Desktop** - The research_server provides all tools in one MCP server

 ## Available MCP Tools